devnull-cz/c-prog-lang/modules/arrays-and-pointers.md

 #source ptr-inc.c

-heavy\_exclamation\_mark: While you can work with arrays and pointers together, **arrays are not pointers** and **pointers are not arrays**.
+:heavy\_exclamation\_mark: While you can work with arrays and pointers together, **arrays are not pointers** and **pointers are not arrays**.
 To work with a pointer, the generated code must first get the value of the pointer variable, then work with it.
 With arrays, the generated code directly works with the